univert/aclcache/README.md

 What's aclcache
 ---------------

-aclcache is a compiling and linking accelarator to Visual C++ (just like ccache is for gcc & clang).
+aclcache is a compiling and linking accelarator for Visual C++ (just like ccache is for gcc & clang).
 It is a utility tool which attempts to avoid unnecessary recompilation by reusing previously cached object/binary files if possible.